The Importance of Frequent Antenatal Care Visits

 36 Weeks: 6th ANC visit, Optional Gynaecology Consultation

-The Gynaecology/obstetrician will check the position of your baby, and further discuss your plans for labor and birth
+The Gynaecology/obstetrician will check the position of your baby, and further discuss your plans for labour and birth

-38 Weeks: 7th ANC visit, Education on labor and delivery and general welfare, optional Lamaze class
+38 Weeks: 7th ANC visit, Education on labor and delivery and general welfare[Birth Preparedness Clinic]

 Your Midwife will remind you about the danger signs, physically examine you to monitor growth of the baby and will ask you how frequently the baby is moving